 THE REGENT In the stripped-down Art Deco style of all the Splott Circuit cinemas, the Regent opened wired for sound on Mill Road near Ely Bridge in 1928.
 You entered the 1500-seat brick beast up a long flight of steps, disability rights being far in the future.
 In 1968 it became a Bingo hall, which in turn ceased trading in 1996.
 Shortly afterwards the empty building suffered that abiding Cardiff hazard, mysterious “fire damage”, allowing it to be demolished for the Regency Nursing Home.
 Well, nobody’s perfect.

-THE EMPIRE/THE GAUMONT Opened as a music hall on Queen Street called Levino’s Hall in 1887, then renamed the Empire when taken over by the Moss Empires chain of music halls in 1889, the original baroque building was the venue for very early film projections on the soon superseded technologies of ‘cinematographe’ and ‘animatograph’ in 1896 before being destroyed by fire in 1899 – a conflagration that “lit up Cardiff between Queen Street and Colum Road”.
+THE EMPIRE/THE GAUMONT Opened as a music hall on Queen Street called Levino’s Hall in 1887, then renamed the Empire when taken over by the Moss Empires chain of music halls in 1889, the original baroque building was the venue in 1896 for very early film projections on the soon superseded technologies of ‘cinematographe’ and ‘animatograph’ before it was destroyed by fire in 1899 – a conflagration that “lit up Cardiff between Queen Street and Colum Road”.
 The rebuilt Empire, a fussy affair in brick with stone pediments, a giant rose window and a roof that could be raised to let in air, remained a music venue and dance hall until Gaumont took over in 1930 and did a complete rebuild to make a 2100-seat cinema with extravagant fittings and a new frontage in snazzy Art Deco style.
 This was one of Cardiff’s prestige cinemas, luring customers under the enticing low canopy, through the deep-carpeted, chandeliered foyer and up the regal stairs.
 But the fading of the film habit could not be reversed.
 The name was changed to Gaumont in 1954 as new parent company Rank tried to get a grip to no avail.
 There was time for a last hurrah in 1959 when the Gaumont hosted the world premier of Tiger Bay, the movie that remains the pinnacle of Cardiff-set cinematography to this day, but closure soon followed in 1961 and the wrecking crews arrived in 1962.
 Clothes store C&A replaced it, but Rank retained an interest by opening the Top Rank disco in the basement, scene of much of this writer’s misspent teens, without which I coulda been a contender.
 Many different clubs came and went, then C&A shut in 2001 and all was swept away again for a big branch of Primark in 2006.

 THE MONICO The last independent outpost of community cinema in Cardiff could resist the rampaging multiplexes no more and, after heroic resistance from owner Brian Bull, for whom the Monico had been a labour of love since 1977, the lights finally dimmed in 2003.
-It had opened in 1937, a Splott Circuit push into Rhiwbina decked out in sweeping vertical lines by William Wort, and saw off challenges from radio, TV, Bingo, videos and DVDs given away free with the Sunday papers, even managing to expand into a twin-screen cinema in 1980, and was only eventually undone by the big multiplex up the Taff valley which took away its vital valleys custom: of all the gin joints in all the towns in all the world the Nantgarw Showcase walked into Brian’s.
+It had opened in 1937, a Splott Circuit push into Rhiwbina decked out in sweeping vertical lines by William Wort, and saw off challenges from radio, TV, Bingo, videos and DVDs given away free with the Sunday papers, even managing to expand into a twin-screen cinema in 1980, and was only eventually undone by the big multiplex up the Taff valley which took away its vital valleys custom.
+Of all the gin joints in all the towns in all the world the Nantgarw Showcase walked into Brian’s.
 Flats were built on the Pantbach Road site.

 THE COUNTY Splott Circuit architect William Wort designed a characteristic Art Deco cinema for Rumney as soon as it became part of Cardiff in 1938.
 Opening on Boxing Day 1939, all bulging curves and geometric windows, the County was home from home for Rumney and later Llanrumney children, particularly on Saturday mornings when Mam could pack them off safely for matinees starring Roy Rogers (1911-1998), Flash Gordon or Hopalong Cassidy.
 It closed in 1974, was demolished in 1986 and a disagreeable block of flats went up on the Newport Road/Wentloog Road corner.

 THE AVENUE Out on Cowbridge Road West the Splott Circuit built the Avenue in 1940 to serve the just-completed huge council estate at Ely.
 Little did anyone know, but this would be Cardiff’s last new cinema until Chapter Arts opened 31 years later.
 It had a brick tower, a peach-pink interior and 1150 seats.
 A short-lived post-WW2 boom shuddered to a halt in the 1950s: the TV masts looming on the western horizon at Wenvoe and St Hilary were portents of what was to come.
 By 1960 it had shut, only 20 years old.
-Used as car showrooms and lately as a DVD/video store, the cinema’s skeleton has survived, mostly concealed behind cladding.
+Used as car showrooms and then as a DVD/video store, the cinema’s skeleton has survived, mostly concealed behind cladding.
 Never you mind honey, never you mind…